Last Updated: September 4, 2023 by Flora Gibbins

 Make sure to remove any uneaten food after a few minutes to prevent it from decomposing and causing water quality issues.
 Uneaten food can also contribute to poor water conditions and disease.

 Adding supplements to your Serpae Tetras’ diet can help promote good health and vitality.
-Some common supplements include vitamin C, which can boost the immune system, and garlic, which can help prevent parasites and other illnesses.
+Some supplements you may want to try include vitamin C, which can boost the immune system, and garlic, which can help keep parasites and other illnesses away.

 Like any living creature, Serpae Tetras are susceptible to a variety of diseases and health issues.
 Here are some common diseases to look out for and how to prevent and treat them:

 Ich, or white spot disease, is a common parasite that can affect Serpae Tetras.
-Symptoms include white spots on the fins and body, as well as clamped fins, loss of appetite, and lethargy.
+Symptoms include white spots on the fins and body, clamped fins, loss of appetite, and lethargy.

 To prevent ich, make sure to maintain good water quality and avoid overcrowding in the tank.
 Treatment typically involves medication and raising the water temperature to 86 degrees Fahrenheit for a period of time.

-Fin rot is a bacterial infection that can cause the fins to deteriorate and fray.
-It can be caused by poor water quality, injury, or stress.
+Fin rot is a bacterial infection that can cause the fins to deteriorate and fray, and the culprits are usually poor water quality, injury, or stress.
 Symptoms include ragged fins, discoloration, and lethargy.

 To prevent fin rot, make sure to maintain good water quality and avoid overcrowding in the tank.
 Treatment typically involves medication and improving water conditions.